wearehumblebee/styled-components-breakpoint/README.md

 #### breakpoint.m.up

 In the "Usage and example" section we made use of the function `breakpoint.m`, this is a shorthand for writing `breakpoint.up.m`.
-The reason for this shorthand is to encourage the usage of mobile-first breakpoints, i.e. `max-width` media queries.
+The reason for this shorthand is to encourage the usage of mobile-first breakpoints, i.e. `min-width` media queries.

-These functions are the same `breakpoint.m` `breakpoint.up.m`.
+The functions `breakpoint.m` and `breakpoint.up.m` are the same.

 ```javascript
 const Button = styled.button`